ibm-cloud-docs/containers/cs_tutorial_rhos.md

     router    LoadBalancer   172.21.xxx.xxx   169.xx.xxx.xxx   80:30399/TCP,443:32651/TCP                      5h
     ```
     {: screen}
 2. Get the **Host/Port** host name of the service route that you want to access.
 For example, you might want to access your Grafana dashboard to check metrics on your cluster's resource usage.
-The default route domain names follow a cluster-specific pattern of `<router_service_name>.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.
+The default route domain names follow a cluster-specific pattern of `<service_name>-<namespace>.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.
     ```
     oc get route --all-namespaces
     ```